gitmichaelqiu/OptClick/README.md

 - [HotKey by @soffes](https://github.com/soffes/HotKey)

-Thanks all the wonderful authors!
+Thanks all these wonderful authors!

 ## ⭐ Support This Project